jamesdesigns/Node-crud-server/README.md

 "/create" - Add a new product

-To submit add a new product in Postman use the following format:
+To add a new product in Postman use the following format:

 ```bash
 name: product name,